• How to Create an Illustrated Watercolor Map

 Once you’ve digitized the piece, send the file to a professional printing company.
 If you know of a good local place, definitely patronize them!
 It’s nice to work locally because you can easily go in and see samples and talk about your project.
 Otherwise, I’ve had excellent luck with printingforless.com!
 Their printing, paper, and customer service is off the charts.

 I hope that you enjoyed learning about how to create a watercolor map!
 It’s not a short process, by any means, but it’s certainly one that’s worth trying.
-I’ve made several maps thus far — some with watercolor, some without — and all of them have been fun and challenging to make!
+I’ve made several maps thus far — some with watercolor, some without — and all of them have been fun and challenging to make.
 If you find that you have a knack for custom maps, try selling them on Etsy (just follow steps 2-7 of the How to Make Extra Income Selling Calligraphy article).
 Clients love them, so if you enjoy making them, it’s a win-win!

 In this eCourse, we're going to make this gorgeous map!

-In the Illustrated Watercolor Maps 101 eCourse, we’ll make this gorgeous map of Paris together!
+In the Watercolor Illustrated Maps 101 eCourse, we’ll make this gorgeous map of Paris together!

-If the process outlined in this blog post seems intimidating, consider taking my Illustrated Watercolor Maps 101 eCourse!
+If the process outlined in this blog post seems intimidating, consider taking my Watercolor Illustrated Maps 101 eCourse!
 I’ll walk you through exactly how to make a beautiful map of Paris over the course of nearly 4 hours of classes.
 We’ll cover layout tricks, draft tips, watercolor techniques, and how to make a background that perfectly brings everything together!

 Warmly,